scales Laws & Regulations See also:

 Find a Lawyer

 Consumers' Guide to Legal Help on the Internet - 'This web page will help you find legal help from a lawyer or other source if you need to resolve a legal matter.'
-(American Bar Association)
+(American Bar Association; site includes advertisements)

-Locating Lawyers - Briefly describes the different attorney directories and online state bar directories and how to use them to find background information on a lawyer.
-(LLRX.com, Law Library Resource Xchange, Sabrina I. Pacifici, Founder, Editor, Publisher; commercial site)
+Locating Lawyers - Briefly describes the different attorney directories and online state bar directories and how to use them to find background information on a lawyer; links included.
+(Article by law librarian Scott Russell. ©2007 LLRX.com, Law Library Resource Xchange; site includes advertisements)

 Martindale® Lawyer Locator - Use this site to search for attorneys by location and type of practice, as well as by firm size, law school, languages spoken and other criteria.
-(LexisNexis/Reed Elsevier Inc)
+(LexisNexis/Reed Elsevier Inc.; site includes advertisements)

 Middlesex County Bar Association - Professional association serving the Middlesex County legal community and general public.
-Includes 'find a lawyer' search and reduced-fee program.
-The New Jersey State Bar Association also offers an online lawyer directory and lawyer referral service.
+Includes county find a lawyer service and reduced-fee program.
+The New Jersey State Bar Association also offers an online lawyer directory (including free legal assistance to eligible military personnel) and lawyer referral service.

 Law for Non-Lawyers

-FindLaw Legal Forms - If you couldn't find the form you needed on GALE LEGAL FORMS, FindLaw also offers a wide variety of legal forms, including state and federal court forms, business contracts, and many more.
-There may be a charge for some forms (Thomson Reuters Corporation).
+FindLaw Legal Forms - If you couldn't find the form you needed on our LAW DEPOT databases, FindLaw also offers a wide variety of legal forms, including state and federal court forms, business contracts, and many more (Thomson Reuters Corporation).
 See also FindLaw Legal Forms (N.J.) and LexisNexis® Free Legal Forms (requires free registration).
+[NOTE : There may be a charge for some forms.]

-How to Research a Legal Problem: A Guide for Non-Lawyers - 'This guide is intended to help a person with a legal problem find legal rules that can resolve or prevent conflict.'
-(American Association of Law Libraries)
+How to Research a Legal Problem : A Guide for Non-Lawyers - 'This guide is intended to help a person with a legal problem find legal rules that can resolve or prevent conflict.'
+(2009, American Association of Law Libraries)

 Representing Yourself In Court in N.J. - Forms, kits, and brochures for people who choose to represent themselves in a New Jersey court.
 (State of New Jersey)